 Supermarket Comparison APPs

-Apps make things less time-consuming and generally easier for you when trying to compare those all-important prices.
+Compare supermarket prices easily with these Apps that make things less time-consuming and generally easier for you when trying to compare those all-important prices.
 There are several different apps available across most phones that are great to use to compare supermarket prices.
 Let’s have a look at some of them.

 A brand new Supermarket app, which enables shoppers to compare prices at all major UK supermarkets – Tesco, Asda, Sainsbury’s, Iceland, Morrisons, Ocado, Waitrose and Aldi.
 Simply search or scan the barcode, compare prices, and save £££.
 The App boasts you will 'Never pay more than you need to'.